 As with sheet music, tabs are just a copy of the sound ideas for us to relate our instrument.
 Instead of tabs, use the notes on the guitar neck:

-(You probably see how the alphabet starts on the open low 'E', then with each higher string ascends to the high 'G'.)
 Next, keep going through the notes up the neck, adding the sharps, until we reach the 12th fret.
 Then repeat the open notes pattern at the 12th fret.

 Let's replace the sharps with flats on the same frets.

 If we should keep these notes in mind when fingering frets, we will memorize the fret board.
 Then, at the 12th fret, it's the same.

-Let your fingers do the walking, and keep in mind the chords over which you're walking.
-Use the Practicing Techniques above, to help determine background chords.
+Let your fingers do the walking, and keep in mind the background chords.
+Use the Practicing Techniques above, to determine the chords.

-As your favorite tab tells you the frets to place your fingers, you can translate those into letter notes, then chords.
+As our favorite tab tells us the frets to place our fingers, we can translate those into letter notes, then chords.
 Use tabs to learn licks, or solos, then branch out on our own, within the reference of background chords (since we already know the triads).